radi8/autotune/README.md

 The 8 capacitor relays are driven from D2 ...
 D9 via
 a ULN2003 driver chip

 The 8 inductor relays are driven from D12 ...
-D13 plus
+D19 pins.
-A0 ...
-A5 which are set up as digital outputs.
+(D14 ...
+D19 = A0 ...
+A5) which are set up as digital
+outputs.
 Again the relays are interfaced via a ULN2003 driver chip.

 D10 is connected to a pushbutton to initiate a tuning sequence.
 RF should be applied to the tuner then the